Skip to main content

 Topics

-• My research and teaching explore the interface of medicine, religion, and the body in South Asia.
+• My research and teaching examines the interface of medicine, religion, and the body in South Asia.

-• I do ethnographic, historical, and philological research to explain how and why people do things with texts to heal and promote wellbeing.
+• I do ethnographic, historical, and philological research to understand how and why people do things with texts to heal and promote wellbeing.

 Achievements

-• For the 2025-26 academic year, I have been named Artist-in-Residence at the Max Planck Institute for the History of Science in Berlin.
+• In 2025-26, I am Artist-in-Residence at the Max Planck Institute for the History of Science in Berlin.

-• In 2022, 23 images from "Manuscriptistan" were featured in two French publications: L’ARTHAŚĀSTRA and LE BULLETIN DES BELLES LETTRES.
+• Multiple images from "Manuscriptistan" are featured in two French publications: MANUEL DU PRINCE INDIEN: L’ARTHAŚĀSTRA (2022) and LE BULLETIN DES BELLES LETTRES (2022).

-• In the 2021-22 academic year, I was the Larson Fellow in Health and Spirituality at the Kluge Center (Library of Congress).
+• In 2021-22, I was the Larson Fellow in Health and Spirituality at the Kluge Center at the Library of Congress.

 • In 2015, I was awarded a Guggenheim Fellowship in South Asian Studies.